kentbrew/dogefaucets/README.md

 ### Donations Will Be Paid Forward

 Happy you found this?
 Here's how you can help:

 - Shoot a few doge to __<a href="http://dogechain.info/address/DPDptULvwp2HMmkFBCwTZDLX12jmCXG967">DPDptULvwp2HMmkFBCwTZDLX12jmCXG967</a>__.
 - Even better because it's public and will help spread the news: tip me on Reddit via [/u/kentbrew](http://reddit.com/u/kentbrew) and I'll move it over.

 Any doge received will be paid to future contributors, and yes, I've started the ball rolling with 1000 of my own.
-Also holding a few doge in my Reddit wallet from generour tippers; wil move that over here if the balance grows too much higher.
+Also holding a few doge in my Reddit wallet from generous tippers; wil move that over here if the balance grows too much higher.

 ### Contributions Will Be Rewarded